OpenShot/openshot-qt/doc/quick_tutorial.rst

 You should now have a basic understanding of how OpenShot works.
 Importing, Arranging, Previewing, and Exporting.
 Hopefully this tutorial took less than 5 minutes for you to complete.
-Please read the rest of this guide for a more detailed understanding of OpenShot, and it's advanced features and capabilities.
+Please read the rest of this guide for a more detailed understanding of OpenShot, and its advanced features and capabilities.